|

 Moises Saman

-City after washing his corpse following the
+City after washing his corpse following the Islamic tradition at the Wadi as

 -Salaam cemetery in Najaf, Iraq.